Roach v Electoral Commissioner: Background

 Vicki Lee Roach was a Victorian woman of Aboriginal descent, who was serving a six-year term of imprisonment at the Dame Phyllis Frost Centre in Deer Park.
+She was a heroin addict who had first been imprisoned at the age of 17.
 In 2002, Roach and her then partner robbed a milk bar.
 She was driving the getaway car, being pursued by police, when she struck a car stopped at a traffic light, causing extensive injuries to the 21-year-old driver.
 Roach had alcohol, tranquilisers, morphine, and a cannabis-related substance in her blood and was subsequently convicted on five counts for offences of burglary, theft, conduct endangering persons, and negligently causing serious injury.
 On each count, she received a sentence of between 12 months and 3 years, with a total effective sentence of six years and a non-parole period of 4 years.

-Roach was represented by Ron Merkel QC, a former judge of the Federal Court of Australia, and assisted by the Human Rights Law Centre.
+Roach's court challenge was facilitated by the Human Rights Law Centre in Melbourne, which organised a "sizeable team of pro bono lawyers" led by Ron Merkel QC, a former judge of the Federal Court of Australia, and featuring many lawyers from Allens.
 The arguments included that indigenous Australians were disproportionately disqualified from voting, as indigenous Australians are only 2.5% of the population, but constitute more than a quarter of the national prison population.